osmundsonm/Chinook-Music-Marketing-Sales-Opportunities/README.md

 # Chinook-Music-Marketing-Sales-Opportunities
-An analysis of future sales focus by country and genre.
+An ongoing analysis of future sales focus by country and genre.

+Files:
+Chinook Music Sales Analysis: contains code, tables, and recommendations for Chinook music sales.